 The main benefit of an ISA is that your investments can grow tax free.
 You won’t pay capital gains tax if your investments increase in value, and your income is also safe from the taxman – whether from dividends or bonds.

 If you start investing earlier in the year, you stand to benefit from the tax-free returns for longer.
-However, as the annual CGT allowance is £11,300 for 2017/18, this won’t necessarily affect all investors.
+However, as the annual CGT allowance is £12,000 for the 2019/20 tax year, this won’t necessarily affect all investors.

 2. Maximise returns

-The case for long-term investing is well established, and whilst a year is usually considered short-term, it’s a lot longer than just one month.
+The case for long-term investing is well established, and whilst a year is usually considered short-term, it’s a lot longer than the one month you’ll be invested if you leave it to the end of the tax year.
 This will give your investments more chance to grow, although the value of your portfolio can go up or down.

 A diversified investment strategy looks to smooth out sector-specific risks by offsetting any negative performance with the positive.
 The earlier you start, the more opportunity your investments have to grow tax-free.